martijnvandenboom/backup-website/content/services/index.en.md

 </br>

 P.S.</br>
 Please note: Our services are based on voluntary contributions.
-If we succeed in recovering your data and you are satisfied with the result, we appreciate a voluntary donation to support our efforts and keep the services available for others.</br>
+If we manage to provide you with good service and you are satisfied with the result, we appreciate a voluntary donation to support our efforts and keep the services available for others.</br>
 </br>
 </br>